crdanielbusch/primap-vis-tool/README.md

 <!--- sec-end-description -->

-Full documentation can be found at:
+Full documentation can (soon, once we have uploaded it [TODO set up RtD?]) be found at:
 [primap-visualisation-tool.readthedocs.io](https://primap-visualisation-tool.readthedocs.io/en/latest/).
 We recommend reading the docs there because the internal documentation links don't render correctly on GitHub's viewer.